Anxiety – Diagnosis, Symptoms, and Treatment

 - Epigastric discomfort

-Your doctor will also likely order blood tests to rule out medical causes of your symptoms.
+Even if all of these criteria are met it is very important to ensure that the signs and symptoms of anxiety are not due to another medical condition.
+For this reason, your physician will take a complete history and perform a full physical exam.
+Tests will also be ordered to rule out multiple medical conditions.
 These tests typically include such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).
 They may also perform a urine drug screen to evaluate for substances such as cocaine or amphetamines.

-If you have cardiovascular risk factors and your doctor is concerned about a possible heart attack, they may obtain a EKG (electrocardiogram) and refer you to the nearest emergency department for further evaluation.
+If you have conditions that increase your risk of a heart attack; such as diabetes, high blood pressure, and high cholesterol, your doctor may order an ECG (electrocardiogram) and refer you to the nearest emergency department for further evaluation.

 - Ativan (lorazepam)